 What are we sending?

-date key is important: this affects which rules are used by our tax engine to calculate taxes.
-Tax rules change frequently and our Content Team continuously updates our tax engine to reflect these changes.
+datekey is important because it affects which rules are used by our tax engine to calculate taxes.
+Tax rules change frequently, and our Content Team continuously updates our tax engine to reflect these changes.

-The response contains a list of tax amounts:
+The response contains a list of detailed tax amounts (

 Each tax amount returned contains additional information including: